fameandpartners/render-processing/README.md

 5. This process only generates the combination images, not the default images.
 To generate the default images you need to run render_default_images.rb.
 Command looks something like this: `ruby render_default_images.rb fp-dr1002-102 ./output`.
 6. Then sync the resulting default images.
 Command looks something like this: `aws s3 sync . s3://mkt-fameandpartners/renders/composites/fp-dr1003-102/800x800`.

+That's it.
+Again, so simple.

+### Verifyication Scripts
+There are a few very common problems that occur in the render files.
+To check for these problems there are verification scripts:

+1. verify_colors.rb: For some reason when the renderers (people) export their files they often drop random colors here and there.
+Once the raw render files are delivered the first step should be to run verify colors on the set of files and see what is missing.
+Example command: `ruby verify_colors.rb fp-dr1002-102`.
+It will output everything that is missing.
+2. verify_squash.rb: Squash produces thousands upon thousands of files.
+It can be hard to tell if it generated everything correctly. verify_squash.rb is meant to be run post squash.rb, on the output directory of squash.
+It will go through and verify that all the files that should have been created have been created.
+Command looks something like this: `ruby verify_squash.rb ./output micro_mini ./csvs/FP-DR1002-102-Micro-Mini.csv`.
+3. verify_final_dress.rb: Once all of the lengths and all of the steps have been completed this will go through s3 and be supre all the pieces are present.
+This should be run when you think you are done with a style.
+Command looks something like: `ruby verify_final_dress.rb fp-dr1001-102`